JayNightmare/KU-Javadoc-Generator/README.md

 - **Provider-agnostic**
   - Defaults to Groq.
   - Can be pointed at any OpenAI-compatible endpoint (OpenAI, OpenRouter, etc.) via settings.
+- **Documentation Site Generation**
+  - Generates a static documentation site for your Java project.
+  - Supports both Maven (via `maven-site-plugin`) and standard Java projects (via `javadoc`).
+  - Automatically creates a GitHub Actions workflow for deploying to GitHub Pages.

 ---